barnabycollins/blog/_posts/2022-03-03-setting-up-orchestral-recordings.markdown

 - Set the gain, with the following process:
   - Ask the group to sing/play at maximum volume for around a minute
   - For each channel, adjust the volume until it's just maxing out at -10 dB
-- Plug in a pair of headphones if possible and monitor the signal to make sure there aren't any issues
+- Plug in a pair of wired headphones if possible and monitor the signal to make sure there aren't any issues

 # Step 4: Record
 Start your recording!
-If recording a concert, your best bet is probably just to set it off a minute before the concert starts.
+If recording a concert, your best bet is probably to set it off just before the concert starts.
 I'd suggest pausing the recording for any intervals etc as there's no point recording those, but don't do that if you're worried you'll forget to resume it again!

 # Step 5: Edit
 Once you're done recording, grab your recordings off the SD card by either